 - You will be able to tell if you have the new interface if you see new options on the left-hand side for “By User” and “By Product”.

-- This change will not affect multi-user/network licenses.
+- However, this change will not affect multi-user/network licenses.

 - If you have a hybrid of all of single-user and multi-user products, then you will see a hybrid of the interface with a “Classic User Management” option.